Abhishek-Dutt-1/blog/_posts/2016-03-04-dynamic-linear-models.markdown

 TODO:: Add a picture showing a use case

 This model can be used to model the constant component of a time series.
-If the time series also has an increasing trend, a trend component can be added to this local level model, such a model is unsurprisingly called a Local linear trend model.
+If the time series also has an inclined trend, a trend component can be added to this local level model, such a model is unsurprisingly called a Local linear trend model.

 TODO:: Hyperparameters